l-eru/notify/README.md

 Install
 =======================

-1. download the src/Notify.php and include it in your php file;
++ You can download the src/Notify.php and include it in your php file;

+Or

-2. using composer
++ using composer

 	+ add vcs in your *composer.json*
 	```json